CharlemagneBrain/Chat_with_Databases/README.md

                    |        Print Generated Answer        |
                    |                                    |
                    +------------------------------------+

-1. **`database_scripts`:**
-    - **`db_connectors.py`:** Provides connectors for different databases (PostgreSQL, SQLite, MySQL) allowing the connection and execution of SQL queries.
-    - **`prompt_formatters.py`:** Contains the `RajkumarFormatter` class which formats database schemas for SQL queries.

-2. **`Manager`:**
-    - **`Database_Manager.py`:** Implements the `DatabaseManager` class which manages connecting to the database, initializing the model, executing queries, and retrieving and displaying results.

-3. **`Main.py`:**
-    - The main file that contains the application entry point.
-It allows the user to specify the database type, connection information, and interacts with the `DatabaseManager` class to execute SQL queries.

-4. **`nsql_streamlit.py`:**
-    - File intended for use with Streamlit to create a friendly user interface for the Text-to-SQL application.
-The interface will allow the user to connect to the database, ask questions and view results interactively.

-### Brief Description for the Readme:

 - **`db_connectors.py`:**
    - Contains connectors for PostgreSQL, SQLite and MySQL, allowing connection and execution of SQL queries.